All Episodes

 It is what it is, and that has to be dealt with.

-And the way to deal with is not so much pointed out as to recognize it as an obstacle and how to how to deal with it.
+And the way to deal with it is not so much point it out as to recognize it as an obstacle and how to deal with it.

 And those are the kind of things I can't discuss.

-But let me take the occasion of your call to explain the Bloods and Crips comment because those quotes about Limbaugh and uh James Earl Ray in slavery.
+But let me take the occasion of your call to explain the Bloods and Crips comment because these guys who are now admitting, okay, maybe we can't source those quotes about Limbaugh and James Earl Ray and slavery.

 They're trying to get anything else to continue the narrative here that I am some subhuman species with no rights to exist anywhere outside this radio studio and within these radio waves.

-Now I believe the comments in 2007, and I believe the comments were made after a phone call.
+Now, I believe the comments in 2007, and I believe the comments were made after to a phone call.

 And the Chargers held them.